takanory/slides/slides/20220713europython/index.rst

    My secretary is a chatbot of Slack.
    Is there someone using Slack?
    I'm Launching the Slack application at any time on my PC and smartphone.
-   So it's easy to access Slack.
-I want to do everything in Slack.
+   So it's easy to access for me.
+I'd like to do everything in Slack.
-   Let's make a chatbot on Slack.
+   Let's make a chatbot.

 You can create **interactive** bot
 ----------------------------------